lukejkelly/TreeConsistency/README.md

 bash data.sh
 ```

-For each type of tree prior (Kingman's coalescent or uniform across topologies with exponential branch lengths):
+For each type of tree prior (Kingman coalescent or uniform across topologies with exponential branch lengths):
 * Starting from `n = min(n_seq)`, sequentially build trees on `n + 1, ..., max(n_seq)` taxa.
 * Sample data at `max(k_seq)` sites under a Jukes—Cantor model for each tree, mutation rate `mu` in `m_seq` and replicate index `r` in `r_seq`.